dmuchai/kenya-movers-ai/README.md

-# MoveEasy Moving Planner
+# MoveLink Moving Planner

-MoveEasy Moving Planner is a modern web application for instant, AI-powered moving quotes in Kenya.
+MoveLink Moving Planner is a modern web application for instant, AI-powered moving quotes in Kenya.
 It features live location autocomplete, dynamic quote estimation, mover profiles, and a seamless user experience for both customers and moving companies.

 ---